K-Vasudev/UltrasonicTesting-matlab-/README.txt

+Use 'Direction.txt' for guidance on how to use these files!
 Use 'UT_Fourier.m' and 'UT_VelocityAnalysis.m' and follow the command line.
 Have Fun!

 Keep a copy of the directory to prevent the loss of data due to changes that are made by the user.